Salt (1985 film): Production

 Shin directed Salt in 1985, following his second North Korean film, Runaway (1984).
 Like Runway, Salt was produced by Shin's North Korean company Shin Film.
 Salt was released in 1985, the same year that he directed Pulgasari and saw the release of his film The Tale of Shim Chong.

 Salt is based on a 1934 novel of the same name by Kang Kyeong-ae set in Kando (Jiandao).
 Like Runaway, Salt is a film in the "juche Socialist realist standard" of North Korean film.
 In Salt, however, the suffering of the poor people is even more ruthlessly portrayed.
-In a socialist realist fashion, the landowning and rich classes are displayed as devoid of morals, with the landowner committing rape and the doctor refusing care.
+In a socialist realist fashion, the landowning and rich classes are displayed as devoid of morals, with the landowner committing rape and the doctor refusing care to the rape victim.
 The poor, in turn, are generous and their relations filled with solidarity.
 Another dimension of conflict is between the Koreans, portrayed as innocent, and the Chinese.
 Like Runaway, the film embodies a tension between Shin's desire for what is good cinema and the political motives it had to serve.

 Choi Eun-hee stars in the film as the unnamed mother.
 Choi's character speaks in the dialect of the northern part of the country, instead of the usual Pyongyang dialect, which broke the customs of North Korean cinema.
 Choi is often on camera in "patient", even "torturous" shots.
 Her performance was "unprecedented in North Korean cinema history for its naturalism and nuance".
 Anna Broinowski goes so far as to say that "the suffering [of Choi] depicted on screen was real".
 A tragedy in the social realist genre, Salt is "full of sex and eroticism".
 It includes a scene of Choi breastfeeding with frontal nudity, as well as a rape scene.
 A North Korean defector has testified to remembering going to watch the film several times with friends for the rape scene that exposes the mother's milky thigh "just to see that brief white flash of flesh".

 In addition to Shin's contribution as the director, the success of Salt is also attributable to a conscious change of policy in North Korean film making.
-While typically North Korean films were bland multi-part productions with up to 20 films in a series, it was decided that films should be more condense, realistic, and lyrical; the way Salt ended up being made.
+While typically North Korean films were bland multi-part productions with up to 20 films in a series, it was decided that films should be more condensed, realistic, and lyrical; the way Salt ended up being made.